Different recruitment approaches

 Consider from multiple perspectives whether it is best to recruit new employees, to use external workforce or to have the work performed as an outsourced service.
 Calculate the expenses of the alternatives as precisely as possible.

-When recruiting new employees, you may make use of your own networks or seek assistance from the TE Services or a recruiting company.
-If you cannot find competent employees, and no new experts in your field will graduate in the near future, recruitment training implemented jointly by the TE administration and the employer may be a viable option.
+When recruiting new employees, you may make use of your own networks or seek assistance from the TE Office's recruitment services or a recruiting company.
+If you cannot find competent employees, and no new experts in your field will graduate in the near future, apprenticeship training or Recruitment training implemented jointly by the TE administration and the employer may be a viable option.

 First, assess the nature of your company’s workforce requirement.
 Define whether you need a permanent or a fixed-term employee.
 Consider whether you can offer a full-time or a part-time job.
 Calculate whether it is most cost-effective for your company to hire an own employee or to utilise external workforce such as leased employees or subcontractors.